SW

 This course enables students to develop beginning skill in the analysis of social welfare policies and programs.
 The course builds on the basic knowledge of the history and philosophy of social welfare programs students have acquired in the prerequisite course, SW 200 or SW 205.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Prerequisite(s): SW 200 or SW 205 with a grade of "C-" or better.
-Admission to the professional program in social work, or declaration of a minor in social welfare, or permission of the instructor
+Declared Social Work major or Social Welfare minor.

 Writing